 Household credit use is at historic levels.
 Not since 2007 have credit use and home equity lines been higher, and homeowners are once again starting to feel the pinch.
 These days my work has been focused on issues related to this crazy real estate market; I am starting to see signs of credit stress among Michigan homeowners and consumers.
 My office is becoming busier with credit issues once again.

 Here are six suggestions that can make handling household finances easier — today.

-- Review all important bank and monthly statements.
 Check statements for errors, including unnecessary bank fees.
 Do it regularly and do it soon.
 As time passes, the harder it is to rectify an error.
 Research may have a cost, or information may no longer be available.
 Certain providers will not waive fees for errors found after 60 or 90 days.

-- Reduce unnecessary expenses.
 Review a list of monthly expenses and determine where changes can be made.
-Cable and cell phone plans are a good place to start.
-View favorite shows without costs by going to a network website.
+Cable and cellphone plans are a good place to start.
+View favorite shows without costs by going to the network’s website.
 Don’t buy books or movies that can otherwise be borrowed from the local library.
-Many libraries now have free on-line lending.
+Many libraries now have free, online lending.
 Also, cancel magazine subscriptions.
 Use the library’s periodicals.
 Look at gym dues, sell unused home gym equipment.
-With on line technology, visit You Tube for a variety of free exercise videos.
+With online technology, visit YouTube for a variety of free exercise videos.
 Communities often offer exercise programs for free.
 Get physically fit while getting fiscally fit.

 Making one of the preceding recommended changes will have a positive impact on your personal economy.

 If you liked what you read, check out our related YouTube videos